neuschaefer/reform-handbook/src/source/linux.rst

  rgrep --color spice

-This will look for any occurence of the word "spice" in files in the current directory and its subdirectories, and display each line in which the word was found, with the word itself highlighted.
+This will look for any occurrence of the word "spice" in files in the current directory and its subdirectories, and display each line in which the word was found, with the word itself highlighted.

 Mount
 +++++